Funeral arrangements set for Steelers' chairman Dan Rooney

 PITTSBURGH (AP) -- The funeral arrangements are set for Pittsburgh Steelers Chairman Dan Rooney, and they include a public viewing at Heinz Field.

-Team spokesman Burt Lauten says family and friends will be received from 2 p.m. to 7 p.m.
+Team spokesman Burt Lauten says that will be held from 2 p.m. to 7 p.m.
 Monday at the PNC Champions Club at the stadium.

 Rooney's funeral Mass will be Tuesday at 11 a.m. at St. Paul Cathedral in the city's Oakland section.

-Rooney, a devout Catholic, often worshipped at the cathedral.
+Gov. Tom Wolf on Friday ordered the Commonwealth flag to be flown at half-staff across Pennsylvania to honor Rooney, who died Thursday at 84.

 The family is asking that memorial contributions be made to Rooney's alma mater, Duquesne University, or the United Way of Southwestern Pennsylvania.